hbc/Intro-to-Unix/lessons/08_automating_workflow.md

 lessons.
 So here's a short exercise...

-Using the text editor on your laptop, start creating a script with the commands you used to do the alignment and counting.
+Using the text editor on your laptop, start creating a script with the commands you used to do the alignment and counting for `Mov10_oe_1`.

 > Note: You can use your command history to retrieve the commands for each step.
 Don't forget the "shebang line".
 Make sure you include the `mkdir` commands you used to create new directories.